San Domenico School

 - We believe that what students do with their educationis is as important as their academic performance.

-- San Domenico features innovative and rigorous academics informed by the Dominican values of study, reflection, service and community.
+- San Domenico features innovative and rigorous academics informed our values of study, reflection, service and community.

 - SD`s state-of-the art academic facilities, and on campus music conservatory, riding stables, swimming pool, gymnasium, one-acre organic garden, 2,358 solar panels, six tennis courts, and surrounding hillsides, provide literal and metaphorical space in which our students and teachers uncover their purpose, and recognize that the most powerful motivation possible can come from within.

-- There are 25 faculty members, 20 of whom hold advanced degrees.
+- There are 100 K-12 faculty members, many of whom hold advanced degrees.
 On average, teachers have more than 12 years of classroom teaching experience and have been members of the San Domenico faculty for over 10 years.

 - SD is an ethnically, culturally, and geographically diverse community.
-There are approximately 185 students in grades 9-12.
-Approximately 50% of the student body resides on campus.
-40% of our students are international students.
+There are 320 students in grades 9-12 and 360 in grades K-8.
+Approximately 40% of the student body resides on campus.
+25% of our students are international students.

-- School accreditations: WASC, CAIS, WCEA, TABS, NAIS, WBSA
+- San Domenico School accreditations: WASC, CAIS, WCEA, TABS, NAIS, WBSA

 - Submit Review for San Domenico School